harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 1. Threads, Cores

-    A cpu with 4 threads can perform 4 tasks at a time.
+    A CPU with 4 threads can perform 4 tasks at a time.
-    One way of acheiving it is to integrate multiple cpus into one, each of the smaller cpu is called a core.
+    One way of acheiving it is to integrate multiple smaller CPU into one chip.
+    Each of the smaller CPU is called a core.
     Some cores can execute multiple threads syncronously (et, Intel's Hyperthreading).

+    Integrating several cores into one chip provides great flexibility for CPU design.
-    Some cpu have efficency cores for light task and performance cores for heavy tasks.
+    Some CPU have efficency cores for lighter task and performance cores for heavy tasks.

 1. Cache

-    For cpu to run faster, it needs to obtain data faster. data are stored in memory (Ram) and storage device (SSD).
+    For CPU to run faster, it needs to obtain data faster.
+    Data are stored in memory (RAM) and storage device (SSD).
-    Retrieving one instruction from memory may take thousands of cpu cycles, but it only takes one cycle to execute it.
+    Retrieving data from memory may take thousands of CPU cycles, but it only takes one cycle to execute it.
+    Cache was invented to solve this problem.
+    (Here we are referring to Latency.
+Check RAM and Storage device session for more.)

-    To solve this problem, when cpu is to retrieve a instruction, it predicts possible subsequent data and stored them in cache.
-Cache is an ultra fast memory from which cpu can retrieve data fast, usually under 10 or 100 cycles.
+    When CPU is to retrieve data, it predicts data required for subsequnet operations and stored them in cache.
+Cache is an ultra fast memory from which CPU can retrieve data fast, usually under 10 or 100 cycles.

-    Sometimes there are multiple levels of cache, some being fastest but also smallest; some are slower but can hold more data.
+    Sometimes there are multiple levels of cache, such as L1, L2, L3.
+    L1 caches is  the fastest but also can hold smallest amount of data; L3 are slower but can hold more data.
-    This kind of memory hierarchy[^Memory Hierarchy] is common in modern computer.
+    Some cpu has two L1 caches, L1d and L1i.
+L1d stores data, where L1i stores instructions.

+    Caches, RAM and hard disk memory constitutes the memory hierarchy[^Memory Hierarchy] paradigm.
 Check memory session for more.

 #### History of Intel Processors[^Intel Processors Source]

+This tables describes interesting evolution of Intel CPU.

 |Name        | Year | Frequency | Cache | Cores |  N.B.                          |
 |------------|------|-----------|-------|-------|--------------------------------|